 Education standards in Sweden are considered very high quality, as evidenced by numerous expat life surveys over recent years.
 Compulsory education exists between the ages of 7 and 16, with lessons typically being taught in Swedish.

-As with other countries, there also exist a range of private schools (known as “firskolor”) as well as a limited number of international schools in and around Stockholm.
+There are also a range of private schools (known as “firskolor”), as well as a limited number of international schools in and around Stockholm.
 The lower population densities outside the capital mean that international schools can be much harder to encounter here.

 Note that waiting times for entry into the few international schools can be considerable so expat parents will likely need to plan well in advance.
 The school year runs from mid-August through to the beginning of June in most establishments.
 This means that pupils benefit from long summer holidays when the weather is at its peak each year.